Edsey-omenda/Bavarian-Motor-Work/README.md

 ## INTRODUCTION

 * Bavarian Motor  work is a web  that  shows  different  type  of  BMW models.
-* In  detail  gives attributes of  the  specific  model
+* In  detail  gives attributes of  the  specific  model.
       * Title of the model.
       * Thumbnail of  the model.
       * Description of the model.